The Anatomy Of Melancholy: That Place Called Home.

 And to all of us who never forgot we can say: I Am In Love.
 We and they know what it means.
 And one day soon you will know it too.
 Once we're all there, there will no melancholy for the melancholy we lost, only love, and that extraordinary feeling that wherever we are, we are home.

-Now say it: I Am Home and repeat it until you remember.
+Now say it: I Am Home.
+Repeat until you remember.